XRPLF/xrpl-dev-portal/gateway_services_spec.md

 * [Accept Quote - `POST /`](#accept-quote)
 * [Check Status - `GET /{id}`](#check-status)

-All three of these operate on a single type: the Bridge Payment object.
+All three of these operate on a single type: the Gateway Transaction object.

+## Gateway Transaction Objects ##

+A Gateway Transaction defines is a type of object that represents a payment through a gateway.
 This is like a contract, representing a chain of steps that complete the intended payment from a sender to a receiver.
-Get Quotes returns a list of objects representing payments that could potentially happen; accept quote selects one and fills in all the necessary details, indicating that the client intends for it to happen; and Check Status confirms whether a payment is planned, in progress, or complete.

-A payment object looks like this:
+It looks like this:

 ```js
 {